purescript-contrib/purescript-react/README.md

           [ ]
           [ renderItem a ]

--- This may be defined elsewhere where the type parameter `a` is known.
+-- This would be defined where the type parameter `a` is known.
--- In this case it is defined to be `Int`.

 orderedListInt :: React.ReactClass (OrderedListProps Int)
 orderedListInt = orderedList